andOlga/umineko-catbox-english/README.md

 Additionally, I have not tested the patch on these consoles, nor do I actually have any idea how to install it.
 If you have some sort of instructions I could put here, please let me know.

+Finally, trophies will almost certainly not work with the patch installed.

-In short -- it *might* work, maybe, sort of, but no promises whatsoever.
+In short -- the patch *might* work on PlayStation, maybe, sort of, but no promises whatsoever.
 I strongly recommend using the Switch version of the game instead.

 ### On Sony PlayStation 3 and PSP